cyrilmhansen/kistaverk/WORKINPROGRESS.md

 Goal: Handle "Back" button hardware events (Android sends "Back" -> Rust pops state -> Rust returns previous screen JSON).
 Action Dispatcher: Create a typed enum Action in Rust (instead of raw string matching) to handle events cleanly (Action::NavigateTo(ToolId), Action::SelectFile(Path)).
 2. The UI Engine: Expanding the Vocabulary
-The Kotlin UiRenderer now supports TextInput and Checkbox with bindings and propagates `content_description` for TalkBack.
+The Kotlin UiRenderer now supports TextInput, Checkbox, Progress with bindings and propagates `content_description` for TalkBack.
 Next widgets: list/grid for menus.
+MainActivity can overlay a spinner on the current screen for loading-only calls.
 File Pickers: This is critical.
 Challenge: Rust cannot open files directly on modern Android (Scoped Storage).
 Solution: The JSON requests a FilePicker.
 Kotlin opens the system picker, gets a File Descriptor (FD), and passes the FD (int) to Rust.